Advanced Manufacturing and Materials Center at LCCC

 *Program is pending approval to start in Fall 2024

-The Machine Tool Technology Credit Diploma prepares students for skilled positions as an entry-level manual machinist.
+The Machine Tool Technology Credit Diploma prepares students for skilled positions as an entry-level manual machinist in one semester.
 Students gain the foundational knowledge and skills necessary to operate a variety of machine tools to be able to produce parts to specifications.

 Non-credit Programs